jorgworkrepo/3sem_javascript_exercises/DOMEVENTS.md

 </br>

-6. Use the filter method, to filter out items from the list and add an input field and a button (provide each with an id), as sketched in this figure below.
-Write the necessary code so when the button is clicked, and the input field contains a number:
+1. Write a filter method, to filter out items from the list.
+Add an input field and a button (provide each with an id), as sketched in this figure below.
+Write the necessary code so when the button is clicked, the list changes accordantly.

-- A new filtered array is created having only prices < than the value provided
-- This array is passed to the function implemented in the previous step, and the DOM is updated with this new table.

 </br>